axflow/axflow/docs/guides/models/getting-started.md

 1. Supplying a custom `apiUrl` to point to a different API implementation, e.g., proxy or otherwise compatible API.
 2. Supplying custom request headers.
+3. Supplying an abort signal which enables aborting the underlying fetch request.
-3. Supplying a custom `fetch` implementation, which could act as a client-side proxy, add logging, or otherwise customize request behavior.
+4. Supplying a custom `fetch` implementation, which could act as a client-side proxy, add logging, or otherwise customize request behavior.

 For example: